KeyboardKit/KeyboardKitPro/README.md

 https://github.com/KeyboardKit/KeyboardKitPro.git
 ```

-KeyboardKit Pro requires a license to be used.
-You can sign up on the [KeyboardKit website][Website] or the [Gumroad store][Gumroad].

-> [!IMPORTANT]
-> Unlike KeyboardKit, KeyboardKit Pro is a binary target and must only be linked to the app target.
+KeyboardKit Pro must only be linked to the main app target.
+A keyboard extension will still be able to use it by just importing KeyboardKitPro where needed.